 I recently recorded an impulse response of the reverb of a 14th-century church (more or less the footprint of the sound ambiance of the building).
-Here is how I did.
+Here is how I did it.

 - Then, in the middle of the church, I recorded this with 2 microphones.
-Here is what I've got:
+Here is what I got:

 Quite a lot of reverb, that's exactly what we want to catch with an IR!